-10.9 - Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?
-There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners.
+- 10.9 Does the State Party have the institutional capacity to conduct research specifically for World Heritage issues?

-10.10 - Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage?

-10.11 - Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources NA

-11. International Cooperation

-11.1 - Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
+There is no institutional capacity to conduct research specifically for World Heritage issues but research is conducted in collaboration with partners. - 10.10 Has the State Party helped to establish national, public and private foundations or associations for raising funds and receiving donations for the protection of World Heritage? - 10.11 Please add any additional comments, conclusions and/or recommendations related to World Heritage policies and resources - 11.
+International Cooperation - 11.1 Has the State Party promoted international cooperation and the establishment of cooperation mechanisms for heritage since the last Periodic Report?
 If so, please indicate the type of cooperation that best describes your activities.

-Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes

-Bilateral and multilateral agreements
+Participation in other UN programmes, including sustainable development programmes and human rights and gender equality programmes Bilateral and multilateral agreements Sharing expertise to promote equitable participation in heritage mechanisms for communities Hosting and/or attending international training courses/seminars Distribution of material/information

-Financial support

-Distribution of material/information

-11.2 - Do you have World Heritage properties that have been twinned with others at a national or international level?

-11.3 - Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
-If you have twinned World Heritage properties, please list them along with their twins.

-12. Education, Information and Awareness Building

-12.1 - Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?
+- 11.2 Do you have World Heritage properties that have been twinned with others at a national or international level? - 11.3 Please add any additional comments, conclusions and/or recommendations related to International Cooperation (Questions 11.1 to 11.2).
+If you have twinned World Heritage properties, please list them along with their twins. - 12.
+Education, Information and Awareness Building - 12.1 Does the State Party have a strategy to raise awareness among communities and different stakeholders about conservation, protection and presentation of World Heritage?